kalisio/feathers-s3/README.md

 | Parameter | Description |
 |---|---|
 | `id` |  the object key.
 Note that the final computed **Key** takes into account the `prefix` option of the service. |

+> The object will be entirely read and transferred to the client, for large files consider using presigned URLs instead.

 #### remove (id, params)